uchicago-capp-30320/RouteRangers/documentation/datamodel.md

 For this table, as a constraint, there must be uniqueness in the combination of the fields station_id and date

+## Survey

 For the survey information there are two tables that represent the necessary information **SurveyUser** and **SurveyResponse**.
-Survey stores a user id and basic transit information.
+SurveyUser stores a user id and basic transit information.

-The **Survey** table is represented by the following structure:
+The **SurveyUser** table is represented by the following structure:

 | Name              | Type                 | Description                                                                         |
 | ----------------- | -------------------- | ----------------------------------------------------------------------------------- |